davidkartuzinski/iamgenius/24_Qualities_That_Geniuses_Have_in_Common.md

 13. **Outgoingness.** "I've found geniuses able to make friends easily and be easy on their friends.
 Be a 'booster,' not someone who puts others down.
 That attitude will win you many valuable friends."
 14. **Ability to communicate.** "Geniuses are able to effectively get their ideas across to others.
 Take every opportunity to explain your ideas to others."
 15. **Patience.** "Be patient with others most of the time, but always be impatient with yourself.
 Expect far more of yourself than of others."
 16. **Perception.** "Geniuses have their mental radar working full time.
-Think more of others' needs and wants that you do of your own."
+Think more of others' needs and wants than you do of your own."
 17. **Perfectionism.** "Geniuses cannot tolerate mediocrity, particularly in themselves.
 Never be easily satisfied with yourself.
 Always strive to do better."
 18. **Sense of humor.** "Be willing to laugh at your own expense.
 Don't take offense when the joke is on you."
 19. **Versatility** "The more things you learn to accomplish, the more confidence you will develop.
 Don't shy away from new endeavors."